hashicorp/nomad-pack/docs/detailed-usage.md

 The `--too` flag determines the directory where the rendered templates will be written.

 The `--render-output-template` can be passed to additionally render the output template.
-Some output templates rely on an deployment for information.
+Some output templates rely on a deployment for information.
 In these cases, the output template may not be rendered with all necessary information.

 ```
 nomad-pack render hello-world --to ./tmp --var greeting=hola --render-output-template